gardener/gardener/docs/proposals/26-workload-identity.md

 new resource named `CredentialsBinding` in the API group `authentication.gardener.cloud` will be implemented.
-It will have all features of `SecretBinding`, but on top of that will be extended to refer to `WorkloadIdentity` resources via `.workloadIdentityRef` field.
+It will have all features of `SecretBinding`, but on top of that will be extended to refer to `WorkloadIdentity` resources via `.credentialsRef` field of type `ObjectReference`.
-`CredentialsBinding` will be allowed to set exactly one of the `.secretRef` or `.workloadIdentityRef` fields, but not both or none of them.

 In a nutshell, the changes introduced compared to `SecretBinding` are:

-- `CredentialsBinding.secretRef` field will be optional and mutable.
-- `CredentialsBinding.workloadIdentityRef` field will be optional and mutable.
-  It will refer to a `WorkloadIdentity` resource by its name and namespace.
+- `CredentialsBinding.credentialsRef` field will be mutable.
+It will refer to a `WorkloadIdentity` or `Secret` resource by its name and namespace.
 If the namespace is unset, the namespace of the `CredentialsBinding` will be used.
 - `quotas` and `provider` fields have the semantic as their respective counterparts in the `SecretBinding` API. `providers` will be made mandatory field also via the API specification.
-- Static validation will ensure that exactly one of `secretRef` or `workloadIdentityRef` fields is set, but not both or none of them.
-- On update of the `workloadIdentityRef`, extension admission controller should ensure that both the old and the new `WorkloadIdentity` are for the same cloud provider account, if such validation is possible for the given extension.
+- On update of the `credentialsRef` when `WorkloadIdentity` is the credentials provider, extension admission controller should ensure that both the old and the new `WorkloadIdentity` are for the same cloud provider account, if such validation is possible for the given extension.

 ```yaml
 apiVersion: authentication.gardener.cloud/v1alpha1